str-ucture/str-pdf/README.md

 This app uses [Ghostscript](https://www.ghostscript.com/) under the **GNU AGPLv3 license** and is distributed in compliance with that license.

+**Important**: The app has been tested and is functional on Windows systems only and has not been tested on any other operating systems or environments.

 ---

 ## 🔧 Features